 We also have several schools in the slum areas to educate children who otherwise would be illiterate.
 These schools are helping to educate thousands of children.
 We currently have 28 slum schools in operation throughout India.
 These slum schools provide over 3155 children between the ages of 4 to 12, with food, necessary medical attention and an education all free of charge.
 Because of these schools, slum children will be better equipped to have a productive life outside of the slums.
 They will receive an education that will assist them in obtaining and creating work.
 They are well fed and provided with basic medical attention so that they do don’t succumb to the deadly dangers of disease and famine which are a regular part of slum life.

 It is our dream to see more slum schools established everywhere that we can.
 Your donations can help us in achieving this dream.
 Without the kindness of people like you we would never be able to accomplish this task.
 It only costs $600.00 USD a month to sponsor a slum school with 100 children.
 We have many churches that currently help to support these schools but more donations are needed.

 Health Care Program

 Access to basic medical care is impossible for most of the people living in the slums of Delhi.
-For this reason we started a health care project that helps to provide health care, advice and hygiene training to thousands in the slums of India.
+For this reason we started a health workers program that provides basic medical care for individuals in the slum areas.

 Lizy Jeyaseelan administrates this project and is currently overseeing 35 women, all of them qualified health care workers.
 Each health care worker will visit 400 homes each month in the slums of Delhi, providing over 40,000 people with basic medical attention and health care advice.
 This is an invaluable program that saves lives each and every day.